GnDu/RELEW/README.md

-# RECEW
+# RELEW

 RELEW is a **RE**dundant **L**LM cli**E**nt **W**rapper.
 It is meant for personal use to interface with multiple different LLMs.

 Current LLM interfaced:

 - Claude 3 using anthropic client sdk
 - ollama

 This repo is ran on python 3.12 but any python version is fine as long as you hit the minimum requirement.